Talking About Palliative Care with Your Pediatric Patients and Their Families.

 NINR provides complimentary print copies of this tear-off pad.
 One pad contains 25 copies of patient education sheets.
 To order print copies, please send an email specifying the language you prefer and your mailing address to email@example.com or call 301-496-0207.

-Watch the three short videos to get pediatric palliative care tips and hear the personal story of a mother’s experience with pediatric palliative care.
+Watch two short videos to get pediatric palliative care tips and hear the personal story of a mother’s experience with pediatric palliative care.

 Pediatric palliative care team members share their experiences through a series of interviews.